giocosmiano/haskell-programming/README.md

 #### Chapter 21 - Traversable
  - Laws

  - traverse, sequenceA

  - Traversable allows you to transform elements inside the structure like a `Functor`, producing `Applicative` effects along the way, and lift those potentially multiple instances of `Applicative` structure outside of the traversable structure.
 It is commonly described as a way to traverse a data structure, mapping a function inside a structure while accumulating the applicative contexts along the way.

+ - `traverse` is mapping a function over some embedded value(s), like `fmap`, but similar to `flip bind`, that function is itself generating more structure.
+However, unlike `flip bind`, that structure can be of a different type than the structure we lifted over to apply the function.
+And at the end, it will flip the two structures around, as sequenceA did.
 ```haskell
 Haskell λ > import Data.Functor.Identity